pangeafate/partmatchingengine/README.md

 - Modify the system prompt in `chat_service.py` to change how the assistant responds.
 - Adjust the vector search parameters in `vector_store.py` to tune retrieval performance.
 - Customize the frontend styling in `styles.css` to match your branding.

+### Advanced Embedding Configuration

+The system uses an optimized chunking strategy for PDF document data:
+- Pages are processed as coherent units
+- Hierarchical structure is preserved
+- Content is organized by element type (titles, narrative text, etc.)
+- Overlapping chunks are created for longer pages
+- Metadata includes page numbers and document information

 ## License